carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""""

-``DIExpression`` nodes represent expressions that are inspired by the DWARF expression language.
+``DIExpression`` nodes represent expressions that are inspired by the DWARF expression language. ``DIExpression`` nodes must not be ``distinct``, and are canonically printed inline at each use.
 They are used in :ref:`debug intrinsics<dbg_intrinsics>` (such as ``llvm.dbg.declare`` and ``llvm.dbg.value``) to describe how the referenced LLVM variable relates to the source language variable.
 Debug intrinsics are interpreted left-to-right: start by pushing the value/address operand of the intrinsic onto a stack, then repeatedly push and evaluate opcodes from the DIExpression until the final variable description is produced.

 The current supported opcode vocabulary is limited: